Skip to content

 @abstractmethod

-def encode(self, data: Any) -> Any:
+def batch_encode(self, data: np.ndarray) -> np.ndarray:

-"""Encode a single data point.
+"""Encode a batch of data points.

 This is an abstract method, child classes should overwrite it.